Categories

 involves a choice of a person for a political

-office or other position by voting, and is
+office or other position by voting, and is based

-based on the Latin “eligere”,
+on the Latin “eligere”, meaning

-though voting is also used, is different from
+also used, is significantly

-an election because an election allows the
+because an election allows the filling of a

-a larger number of candidates, whereas votes
+of candidates, whereas votes for appointment

-for appointment by resolution are either YES
+by resolution are either YES or NO to each

-or NO to each of a number of single candidates
+of a number of single candidates conducted seriatim,

 or to a single slate of candidates.
 Australia’s

-first Federal Parliament in 1901 chose to make
+first Federal Parliament in 1901 chose to make a

-a significant change from the British
+significant change from the practice of the

-Parliament’s practice.
+British House of Commons.
 It inaugurated its

 present practice when the Senate resolved to